 Matsuda drinks too much these days, too much not to know something is wrong.
 And then Mogi and Ide and Aizawa are drinking and he's trying to find out a way to explain what he feels that won't result in them yelling at him –

-And then he's staring at them and their sightless eyes and waiting for his own heart to still because Light was never the sort to forget or forgive, and he screams when he realises it's not going to happen, screams when he realises he's got to wait – and Light is smiling, saying, I thought you understood, and maybe he does.
+And then he's staring at them and their sightless eyes and waiting for his own heart to still because Light was never the sort to forget or forgive, and he screams when he realises it's not going to happen, screams when he realises he's got to wait – and there is a memory of Light smiling, saying, I thought you understood, and maybe he does.

 Someone is laughing, and it takes him a minute to recognise his own voice.